“Compulsively readable... like a superfun rush event,

 with JEREMY IVERSEN,

-Q. You were pretty young when you starting writing 21, weren't you?
+Q. You were pretty young when you starting writing rush, weren't you?

 Q. So you got some great feedback on it?